Daniel E. O’Toole

 DESCRIPTION OF THE FEDERAL CIRCUIT MEDIATION PROGRAM

 On October 3, 2005, the court initiated an Appellate Mediation Program by an administrative order.
 The program is now authorized by Federal Circuit Rule 33.1, effective December 6, 2013, and is operated in accordance with the Guidelines, last revised on December 6, 2013.
 The Circuit Executive now oversees the Mediation Program and the Office of General Council conducts case screening to identify eligible cases.
 Selected cases are referred to a volunteer mediator.
 The court has approved a list of individuals to serve as volunteer mediators.
 Anyone interested in becoming a volunteer mediator is encouraged to apply.
+FAQs about volunteer mediatiors are available here.

 In addition to the documents already mentioned, the following forms can be printed or completed on-line: